I recently got hooked on 12 oz. Brazil linen while making a very detailed, traditional sofa slipcover for a customer.

-As I was working with this beautiful linen I wondered how it would look in a very simple, easy to make slipcover.
-Something with a loose fit and no details at all.
+As I was working with this beautiful linen I wondered how it would look in a simple, casual design.
+Something with a relaxed fit and no details at all.
 I put it to the test and love the results!
 Here are a few tips for making your own:

 2. Pre-shrink your yardage.
 The natural beauty of Brazil linen comes through after it’s washed and dried.
 It takes on a soft crumple and floppy drape.
 No hard wrinkles, no pressing necessary.
 Here’s how I pre-shrink slipcover yardage.

 3. Pin a loose fit.
 I loosely pinned muslin on one half of my chair to create a pattern and then cut it out in the linen.
 Learn the half pattern method from Paul A. Carter’s videos.